-Since the 1980s, Medicaid has been the predominant funding source for publicly funded family planning care, particularly in states that have sought and received federal approval to expand their Medicaid eligibility for family planning.
-Today, Medicaid pays for 75% of all publicly funded family planning services.1 Medicaid-funded family planning is proven to save federal and state governments money by expanding access to contraception and increasing women's use of more effective contraceptive methods - essential factors in reducing high rates of unintended pregnancy among low-income women.2
+Since the 1980's, Medicaid has been the predominant funding source for publically funded family planning care, particularly in states that have sought and received federal approval to expand their Medicaid eligibility for family planning.
+Today, Medicaid pays for 75% of all publicly funded family planning services.1 Medicaid-funded family planning is proven to save federal and state governments money by expanding access to contraception and increasing women's use of more effective contraceptive methods - essential factors in reducing high rates of unintended pregnancy among low-income women.11

 Medicaid's importance in providing publicly funded family planning care is only growing as states expand Medicaid eligibility under the Affordable Care Act (ACA) for Americans with incomes up to 138% of the federal poverty level (FPL).
-Twenty-six states and the District of Columbia have seized this opportunity, enabling 6.7 million more people to gain Medicaid or Children's Health Insurance Program (CHIP) coverage since October 2013.3 In the 24 states that have not expanded Medicaid, eligibility varies greatly and is generally limited to "working parents"-non-disabled, childless adults have not been categorically eligible for Medicaid.
-The ACA's Medicaid expansion will have a tremendous impact on the ability of low-income individuals to access Medicaid-funded family planning services.
+Thirty-one statesiii and the District of Columbia have seized this opportunity, enabling 14.5 million more people to gain Medicaid or Children's Health Insurance Program (CHIP) coverage since October 2013^{iv}.
+In the 19 states that have not expanded Medicaid, eligibility varies greatly and is generally limited to "working parents"-non-disabled, childless adults have not been categorically eligible for Medicaid.
+The ACA's Medicaid expansion will have a tremendous impact on the ability of lowincome individuals to access Medicaid-funded family planning services.